Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Theoretical Analysis of

+The recent journal article \cite{AJSW24a} compared an \RPCholesky-accelerated kernel method with a conventional neural network for the semisupervised clustering of alanine dipeptide trajectories.
+Given a fixed number of parameters, the \RPCholesky-accelerated approach was found to improve the accuracy, speed, and interpretability.

-\section{Theoretical analysis of \RPCholesky}
+\section{Theoretical Analysis of \RPCholesky}

-Given the appealing computational profile of the \RPCholesky algorithm, we would like to understand when it is guaranteed to produce an accurate low-rank approximation.
-In this section, we establish the following new result:
+Given the appealing computational profile and empirical performance of the \RPCholesky algorithm, we would like to understand when it is guaranteed to produce an accurate low-rank approximation.
+In this section, we will prove the following new result.